The Warwickshire Centenary Way | |

 The rough track became a farm drive climbing between grassy meadows and then in turn a small lane leading to a busier road where I turned left and climbed to Ufton village.
 Climbing of any real note had been a rarity on the Centenary Way so far, but I knew this was going to change as the land for the next day or two would be more undulating, culminating at the escarpment of Edge Hill.
 I stopped for lunch under the eaves of an old church where a bench had thoughtfully been placed.
 Diagonally opposite was the White Hart at Ufton perched on the shoulder of the hill and commanding far reaching views across Warwickshire and Worcestershire.

-I was going to walk by without saying anything but he asked me if I had found them, and feeling ever more ridiculous I said that I had not.
-And then, in an effort to explain the sunglasses sitting on my nose I added that the lost glasses were a prescription pair, used for reading.
+I was going to slip away without saying anything but he spotted me and asked if I had found them, and, feeling ever more ridiculous, I said that indeed I had not.
+And then, in an effort to explain the sunglasses so obviously sitting upon on my nose I added that the mislaid glasses were a prescription pair, used for reading.
 This little white lie made things worse because he then became concerned about the cost of replacement so I hastily added that they were insured.
-He insisted on taking my phone number just in case they were found by a regular and so I ended up giving my number to a perfect stranger who would be on the alert for a pair of sunglasses that would never be found.
+He insisted on taking my phone number just in case they were found by a customer and so I ended up giving my number to a perfect stranger who would be on the alert for a pair of sunglasses that would never be found.
 After all this nonsense what I needed was a good walk to clear my head and so, with a faint sense of relief, I left the pub and the village behind.

 After Harbury it's all downhill ....